Um Harun: Israel

 Israel Defence Forces's Spokesperson Avichay Adraee defended the show and its lead actress, Ḥayāt il-Fahad, saying that she was facing accusations by conspiracy theorists who prefer xenophobic TV shows that promote anti-Semitic lies, and who look to the word "normalisation" as an insult.

 Israeli journalist Edi Cohen demanded that Kuwait gives the Jewish community that was forced to unjustly emigrate their lands back and return their citizenships, in accordance with the Kuwaiti Constitution, which grants anyone who lived in Kuwait before 1920 citizenship.

 Yediʿot Aḥronot, an Israeli newspaper, states that the airing of the series is important to open up the topic of forced emigration of Jews in Arab States in the 1950s and 1960s, adding that the Arab World is concerned about Israel utilising these events to undermine the right of return of Palestinians who were forced out of their cities in series of ethnic cleansings, a main demand of expelled Palestinians in the State of Palestine and in the diaspora.

 Criticism

-The show was criticised for historical inaccuracies, as in the first episode when the radio announced the establishment of the State of Israel in the Land of Israel, although the area was known at that time as Palestine, with David Ben-Gurion stating "the establishment of the Jewish State in Palestine, to be called Israel."
-The announcement of the occupation of Jerusalem in 1948 instead of nineteen years after was also pointed out.

 The series was further criticised for numerous shortcomings in the Hebrew language, both spoken and written, as well as the numerous dialects from over the Arab World being spoken in a single neighbourhood.

 Some anachronistic errors were also spotted, such as when Um Hārūn used disposable medical gloves that were not invented until 1965.